Someone recently sent me this comment;

 1. “The Perfect Entry”

 My closet would be stocked with a supply of blue suits, white shirts, and black wing tips.
-In at nine, out at five, lather, rinse, repeat for 40 years until a gold watch was hucked at me as I was shown the door.
+In at nine, out at five, lather, rinse, repeat for 40 years until they hucked a gold watch at me as I was shown the door.

-This early entry into entrepreneurship allowed me to be my own boss and rise or fall on my own merits, instead of punching a clock and kissing ass to try to rise up the corporate ladder.
+This early entry into entrepreneurship allowed me to be my own boss and rise or fall on my own merits, instead of punching a clock and kissing ass to try and rise up the corporate ladder.

 2. “Cutting My Losses”

 My first serious relationship was with a beautiful Peruvian girl named Maria whom I fell head over heals for.
 It was a passionate and volatile relationship that is often common with young people.

 A year into our relationship I found myself going to weekly counseling sessions to try and work through the myriad of issues that made us incompatible.
-Then one night as we were waiting to go into our session it hit me harder than when Spade cracked Farley with that 2×4 in Tommy Boy….

-“If we are only dating and are already in counselling, where the fuck is this relationship going to go from here?”
+If we are only dating and are already in counseling, where the fuck is this relationship going to go from here?

 I hit the eject button right there, joined my friends at a local bar, and “got it in” as fast as I could.
-Unfortunately the brewzooka wasn’t yet invented.
+Unfortunately, the brewzooka wasn’t yet invented.

 3. “Rolling A Position Forward”

 “I am never getting married, but if I do, I am NEVER having kids.”

-After dating my current wife for almost six years, our relationship was getting to the point where it was time to “fish or cut bait”.
+After dating my current wife for almost six years, our relationship was getting to the point where it was time to fish or cut bait.
 She comes from a large Catholic family and having children was a concept embedded deep in her DNA.

 We sat down and I told her straight out that I loved her and wanted to marry her, but under no circumstances would I be having children.
 She didn’t bat an eye and simply responded to me in a calm straightforward way;

 “Well baby, if that’s the case…..then……well, uh……I guess I am okay with having kids too.”

-I thank them for letting me put my ego aside, allowing me to move my position from a losing one to a winning one.
+I thank them for letting me put my ego aside, which allowed me to move my position from a losing one to a winning one.